cengels/skywriter-javafx/README.md

+# What is this?

+This is a repository for Skywriter, a distraction-free writer that exports directly to Markdown, written in Kotlin and JavaFX.

-# Legacy
+## Legacy

 This is a legacy project.
-You're probably looking for [this repository](https://github.com/cengels/skywriter).

-## What is this?

-This is a repository of Skywriter, a distraction-free writer that exports directly to Markdown, written in Kotlin and JavaFX.
+You may be looking for [this repository](https://github.com/cengels/skywriter), which is a reimplementation of this project in Qt.

+Do note that the linked repository is a non-functional work-in-progress.
+The project contained in this repository is, however, in a **fully working and functional state**, apart from some bugs and limitations caused by the underlying framework, so feel free to check it out and compile it if you wish.
+I still use this project exclusively for my own writing while development on the new Qt project is ongoing.

 ## Why was this project abandoned in favour of the new skywriter project?